m-zaink/byte-coin/README.md

 # Byte Coin iOS App

-This application is aimed at providing you the latest BitCoin converson prices against some very well known currencies such as USD, INR and AUD.
+This application is aimed at providing you the latest BitCoin conversion prices against some very well known currencies such as USD, INR and AUD.

 API Use: [BlockChain.info](https://blockchain.info/ticker)